 Faculty, Masters of Arts in Teaching, RGGS, AMNH

 Adjunct Professor, Department of Earth and Environmental Sciences, Columbia University

 Adjunct Graduate Faculty, Earth and Environmental Sciences, Graduate Center of CUNY

 Department of Astrophysics

-To apply for Post-doctoral Fellowships, or Graduate Fellowships, in the
+Programs: To apply for Post-doctoral or Graduate Fellowships at AMNH, please go to

 I serve as the curator of the AMNH meteorite collection.
 AMNH affiliates, students,

 and I use the collection to understand early solar system processes such as planet formation.